Research: Epiphone serial numbers and production estimates (1931–1956)

 55335 | Blackstone |

-Our understanding of this pattern is that these model-specific SN ranges correspond to production runs – i.e. a run or batch of a model was assigned SNs of a consecutive number range.
+Our understanding of this pattern is that these model-specific SN ranges correspond to production runs – i.e. a run or batch of a model received SNs of a consecutive number range.
 The subsequent SN range was then assigned to the next following production run of a different model, and so on.
 This means: Epiphone's ascending SNs reflect a chronology of production.
 3

 4. Reconstructing model production data – filling SN gaps through interpolation + extrapolation